Fonio: Commercialization outside Africa

-In the United States, Yolélé Foods, led by Senegalese-American chef Pierre Thiam, started importing and selling fonio in 2017.
-Thiam hopes to introduce Americans to the grain while simultaneously supporting sustainable and traditional agriculture in Burkina Faso, Ghana, Mali and Senegal.
-What is considered to be a peasant's food in West Africa is now sold in luxury grocery stores in the United States.

-However, Thiam positions his project as part of a larger movement to elevate the economic power of African farmers, who for centuries have been suppressed by Western hegemony in the global food system.

 European Union

 In December 2018, the European Commission approved commercialization of fonio as a novel food in the European Union, after submission by the Italian company Obà Food to manufacture and market new food products.
 These products include fonio pasta, revealing a desire to change fonio to be more recognizable to the European palate.

 Since this initial approval, fonio has gradually become more popular and more accessible in Europe.
 By 2021, the EU was importing 422 metric tonnes (465.2 tons) of fonio, a significant increase from the 172 metric tonnes (189.6 tons) imported in 2016.